-

 Bacchus Hazardous Waste Facility:

 ATK Launch SystemsThe ATK Launch Systems, Bacchus Facility is located in West Valley City, Utah and was formerly owned and operated by the Hercules Company.
 The Bacchus Facility includes the following subparts.
-Plant 1 which is owned and operated by ATK, NIROP (the Naval Industrial Reserve Ordnance Plant) which is owned by the Navy and operate by…
+Plant 1, which is owned and operated by ATK, NIROP (the Naval Industrial Reserve Ordnance Plant) which is owned by the Navy and operated by…

 -